ansible/ansible-container-demo/README.md

 # Ansible Container Demo

 [Ansible Container](https://github.com/ansible/ansible-container) can manage the lifecycle of an application from development through cloud deployment.
-To demonstrate, we'll create, test and deploy a new social media app called *Not Google Plus*.
+To demonstrate, we'll create, test and deploy a new social media application called *Not Google Plus*.

 The application comes from a [tutorial](https://thinkster.io/django-angularjs-tutorial), but not to worry, this isn't a programming exercise.
 Instead, we'll focus on how to use Ansible Container at each phase.

 ## Requirements

 Before continuing, you'll need a couple of things:

  - A Linux or OSX environment
  - Ansible Container installed from source.
-See our [Running from source guide](http://docs.ansible.com/ansible-container/installation.html#running-from-source) for assistance.
+See our *[running from source guide](http://docs.ansible.com/ansible-container/installation.html#running-from-source)* for assistance.
 Be sure to install *docker* engine support, and *openshift* engine support.
  - Docker Engine or Docker for Mac.
 See [Docker Installation](https://docs.docker.com/engine/installation/) for assistance.
  - [Ansible 2.3+](http://docs.ansible.com/ansible/intro_installation.html)

 ## Getting Started

-Ansible roles can be used to initialize a new project or add services to existing projects.
-Roles are found on the [Ansible Galaxy](https://galaxy.ansible.com) web site, and there are two role types we can use with Ansible Container.
-The *container app* role contains a fully functioning app that can be used to initialize an empty project.
-A *container enabled* role will add a service to an existing project.
+Ansible Container uses Ansible roles to build images, initialize projects, and add services to existing projects.
+You can find roles contributed and maintained by the community at [Ansible Galaxy](https://galaxy.ansible.com).

+Keep in mind, there are three different types of roles.
+There are standard roles that simply execute tasks, which we can use with Ansible Container to buid images.
+Container App roles can be used to initialize an Ansible Container project, and Container Enabled roles define a service that can be added to an existing project.

-We'll start by creating an empty project directory, and initializing it with the *container app* role, [ansible.django-gulp-nginx](https://galaxy.ansible.com/ansible/django-gulp-nginx).
-It's a fully functioning Django framework.
-All we have to do is add the source code for our new social media site, and we'll have a complete, containerized, application.
+To initialize our project we'll use the Container App role, *[ansible.django-gulp-nginx](https://galaxy.ansible.com/ansible/django-gulp-nginx)*.
+We'll start by creating an empty project directory, setting the new directory as the working directory, and then running the `init` command to copy the full contents of the role into the directory.
+This particular role will give us a fully functioning Django framework.

-Create the project folder, and initialize it by opening a terminal session and running the following commands:
+Go ahead and initialize a new project called *demo* by opening a terminal session, and executing the following commands:

 ```
 # Create an empty directory called 'demo'